cogentcore/core/docs/content/text-field.md

++++
+Categories = ["Widgets"]
++++

-Cogent Core provides highly customizable text fields with powerful selection, navigation, and editing functionality built in, including undo and redo, copy and paste, and word-based navigation, selection, and deletion.
+A **text field** is a [[widget]] that a user can enter text in.
+Text fields come with powerful selection, navigation, and editing functionality built in, including undo and redo, copy and paste, and word-based navigation, selection, and deletion.

 Text fields should mainly be used for relatively short and simple text.
-For more advanced use cases such as code editing, see [text editors](text-editors).
+For more advanced use cases such as code editing, see [[text editors]].

+## Properties

 You can make a text field without any custom options: